To know where you are going, it’s helpful to know where you’ve been.

 On the first day after leaving his previous agency, Randy called Madison-based Rayovac where he found out they just had a production artist leave and needed some help.
 He met with their graphics team the next day and by the following day was working with them on location.
 This was the start of a relationship that grew over many years, quickly moving from production work to graphic design, advertising, and even product design projects.

 The agency grew, adding staff and moving into new offices, building a reputation for quality creative work with strong computer knowledge.
 It wasn’t long before the company started working with a number of top brands, working on national and international projects for companies that include Charter Business (Spectrum), Deere & Company, Firestone, Fiskars, General Casualty Insurance (QBE), Kimberly-Clark, Oscar Mayer, OshKosh B’Gosh, Rayovac, TDS Telecom, Wisconsin Milk Marketing Board (Dairy Farmers of Wisconsin), and others.

 We’ve had the opportunity to work on national and international projects for some venerable brands over the years.
 Can you guess which one of these brands is the oldest?
 How about which one is the youngest?
 Hint: the youngest one is the only one of these brands that currently is not over 100 years old.
-Click here for the answers.
+(Answers at the bottom of the page.)

 The agency picked up numerous creative awards on the local, regional and national levels, including multiple Best of Shows, Judges Choice and Best of Category awards.
 Beyond the creative recognitions, the agency has also won a Best of Show NAMA award for Public Relations and Adweek’s Media Plan of the Year Award.
 Work can be found in top industry publications and websites (Adweek, Print, Communication Arts, How) and numerous “best of” books.